dreamcatcher-tech/network/Inbox/2023-07-08 1343 model based testing of eth.md

 Grind out multiple paths, by randomizing when QA will pass a transition or not, then making sure all the invariants of the system held at all times.

+Diagram showing state of packet in the UI.
+Show what funds it has available, what solutions are targetting it and are partially in motion.
+Be able to idea about what solutions could be happening.
+Header shows with the packet virtual and ghostlike, as the packet isn't formed yet.
+Packet with solutions loosely targetting it.
+Stack of different value based things attached to the packet building up a prize.
+Generate random interactions of packets and see how things go.
+Make a board game where some parameters are randomized in the game, so people can see how to play.
+Have an AI alongside advising on best moves.
+Show how reputation matters, as some actors have good reputation, and then sometimes do bad things.
+Some packets solve things about the packet system itself.
+Have gambling pools where you put your funds in and purchase NFTs that get royalties.
+Some can play as devs, with a dice to roll on how well they do, as a different school.
+Or as someone running a dev shop with different people coming in and out, you offering different incentives and pay rates.